Innovative Transportation Management Projects

 This system uses high-definition radar sensors that can detect if a vehicle may be entering the dilemma zone, and automatically extends the green light while also turning on a flasher sign ahead of the intersection to warn approaching drivers.

 DelDOT’s system was installed in February 2019 at the intersection of Route 113 and Route 16 in Ellendale.
 Plans are in place to install a second Dilemma Zone system in Smyrna, along DelDOT’s US 13 emerging technology testbed.

 Mobile Weather Project

 DelDOT currently collects weather information from sensors that are fixed in locations throughout Delaware.
-Under the federally funded Connected Vehicle-enabled Weather Responsive Traffic Management (CV-WRTM) program, DelDOT installed mobile weather sensors on maintenance and safety vehicles and collected data during Winter 2019.
+Under the federally funded Connected Vehicle-Enabled Weather Responsive Traffic Management (CV-WRTM) program, DelDOT installed mobile weather sensors on maintenance and safety vehicles and collected data during Winter 2019.
 DelDOT has since installed additional sensors including two on DTC paratransit vehicles which are used to report back real-time road environmental conditions.
 This mobile data is used in addition to the existing fixed data to better manage the transportation systems and provide information to travelers about road conditions during inclement weather.